-Homo sapiens appeared in Europe about 45,000 years ago, when Neanderthals were near extinction.
-What exactly happened between Neanderthals and humans is anybody’s guess.
+On the other hand, Homo sapiens appeared in Europe about 45,000 years ago, when Neanderthals were near extinction.
+What happened between Neanderthals and humans is anybody’s guess.
 However, some genetic evidence points to intermingling.

 Poland wouldn’t see its first written records until the 10th century CE.
-In other words, no written records until the middle ages.
-We call this period of time before writing “protohistory” because we have archaeological evidence, but no direct accounts.
+In other words, no written records existed until the middle ages.
+As a result, we call this period of time before writing “protohistory” because we have archaeological evidence, but no direct accounts.

 Kurgan Hypothesis (6,500 BCE)

 Some of the first evidence of human culture in Poland dates back to 6,500 BCE.
-These early people lived in what is now Ukraine, near the Black Sea.
-They spread north, east, and west from the Black Sea.
-They ended up in what is now Poland, Russia, and Armenia.
+First, these early people lived in what is now Ukraine, near the Black Sea.
+From there, they spread north, east, and west from the Black Sea.
+Finally, most ended up in what is now Poland, Russia, and Armenia.
 For this reason, many Polish people share haplogroups with Ukrainians.

 Some historians refer to this early group as “Kurgan Culture” because the people made large burial mounds known as kurgans.

 Poland was right on the border between Kurgan culture and another group we call “Linear Pottery” culture.
-The Linear Pottery culture earns its name from the pots they made with simple line art.
+As expected, Linear Pottery culture earns its name from the pots they made with simple line art.

-We know that Linear Pot Culture grew basic gardens of wheat, peas, and lentils.
-We also know that they regularly worked with obsidian and flint tools.
+Additionally, we know that Linear Pot Culture grew basic gardens of wheat, peas, and lentils.
+Also, there is strong evidence that they regularly worked with obsidian and flint tools.

 Pots, Pots, Pots!

 Linear Pottery culture wasn’t the only pot-related group in Poland either.
 To keep you from getting bored, we’re going to rapid-fire the groups known by their pot names.
-There’s about five of these groups, if you include Linear Pottery culture:
+There are about five of these groups, if you include Linear Pottery culture: